Spanish hospital enlists therapy dogs to boost ICU patients' morale

-BARCELONA — Joel Bueno shed tears of joy as his four-legged guests entered the intensive care unit where he had been admitted due to a blood clot.
+BARCELONA — Joel Bueno shed tears of joy as his four-legged guests entered the intensive care unit of a Spanish hospital where he had been admitted due to a blood clot.

 Bueno, 34, said being showered with affection by therapy dogs Vida and Lu reminded him of his own dog back home.